Muslims (ethnic group): History

 After World War II, in the Socialist Federal Republic of Yugoslavia, the Bosnian Muslims continued to be treated as a religious group instead of an ethnic one.
 Aleksandar Ranković and other Serb communist members opposed the recognition of Bosniak nationality.
 Muslim members of the communist party continued in their efforts to get Tito to support their position for recognition.
-Nevertheless, in a debate that went on during the 1960s, many Bosnian Muslim communist intellectuals argued that the Muslims of Bosnia and Herzegovina are in fact a distinct native Slavic people that should be recognized as a nation.
+Nevertheless, in a debate that went on during the 1960s, many Bosnian Muslim communist intellectuals argued that the Muslims of Bosnia and Herzegovina are a distinct native Slavic people that should be recognized as a nation.
 In 1964, the Fourth Congress of the Bosnian branch of the League of Communists of Yugoslavia assured their Bosnian Muslim membership the Bosnian Muslims' right to self-determination will be fulfilled, thus prompting the recognition of Bosnian Muslims as a distinct nation at a meeting of the Bosnian Central Committee in 1968, however not under the Bosniak or Bosnian name, as opted by the Bosnian Muslim communist leadership.
 As a compromise, the Constitution of Yugoslavia was amended to list "Muslims" in a national sense; recognizing a constitutive nation, but not the Bosniak name.
-The use of Muslim as an ethnic denomination was criticized early on, especially on account of motives and reasoning, as well as disregard of this aspect of Bosnian nationhood.
-Following the downfall of Ranković, Tito had also changed his view and stated that recognition of Muslims and their national identity should occur.
+The use of Muslim as an ethnic denomination was criticised early on, especially on account of motives and reasoning, as well as disregard of this aspect of Bosnian nationhood.
+Following the downfall of Ranković, Tito also changed his view and stated that recognition of Muslims and their national identity should occur.
 In 1968 the move was protested in the Serbia and by Serb nationalists such as Dobrica Ćosić.
 The change was opposed by the Macedonian branch of the Yugoslav Communist Party.
 They viewed Macedonian speaking Muslims as Macedonians and were concerned that statewide recognition of Muslims as a distinct nation could threaten the demographic balance of the Macedonian republic.

+During the Intra-Bosnian Muslim War (1993–95) the forces loyal to the Autonomous Province of Western Bosnia retained their Muslim name, while those loyal to the central government of the Republic of Bosnia and Herzegovina adhered to the Bosniak term, adopted during the Bosnian war in 1993.

-Sometimes other terms, such as Muslim with capital M were used, that is, "musliman" was a practicing Muslim while "Musliman" was a member of this nation (Serbo-Croatian uses capital letters for names of peoples but small for names of adherents).
+Sometimes other terms, such as Muslim with capital M were used, that is, "musliman" was a practising Muslim.
+At the same time "Musliman" was a member of this nation (Serbo-Croatian uses capital letters for names of peoples but small for names of adherents).

 The election law of Bosnia and Herzegovina as well as the Constitution of Bosnia and Herzegovina, recognizes the results from 1991 population census as results referring to Bosniaks.